freezer-glp/Daedalus/README.md

 ##Usage
 ###Install Docker
 Well,first of all,you need make sure your Docker  was Installed.[get started with Docker.](https://www.docker.com/)
+###Get the Docker image
+You can pull image from DockerHub
+> `docker pull freezerglp/centos-apache-php:v1`

+or you can build the image yourself using the given Dockerfile.

 ###Run Daedalus
 You can package the Daedals as a jar package.This project was organized by maven.You just need: